 To weaken the conclusion we have to pick the choice which will go against the assumption.

 If more people are buying diamonds then there will be oversupply of the diamonds in the market.
 This in turn will decrease the value (in terms of selling) of the diamonds in the market.
-Hence there is no point in outing money in the diamonds.
+Hence there is no point in spending money on the diamonds.
 On the other hand the availability of 'yachts' is less in the market so its value (in terms of buying/selling) is more in the market.
 Therefore if money is invested in yacht then this will increase/multiply the invested money.
 This is clearly shown by option 4.

 Previous year CAT questions: